 "The West Lancashire Golf Club was founded in 1873 and is among the ten oldest golf clubs in England.
 It boasts one of the most natural and testing links in the British Isles, of which Donald Steel wrote "Only in Britain can one savour the true flavour of seaside golf, of which West Lancashire is a perfect example."

-"The guy behind the bar who I handed my £12 twilight green-fee to simply laughed after he asked if I had played the course before and I replied, “No”."
+"The guy behind the bar who I handed my £12 twilight green-fee to simply laughed after he asked if I had played the course before and I replied, “No”.
+I tend to get that quite often due to the nature of courses I visit and I therefore immediately knew I was going to have a fun round."

 "There’s something quite remarkable about Kington.
 It has what I call the “Double Q” factor; Quirk and Quality.
 It has a similar eccentric personality to many other hilltop layouts as well as good turf, natural contours, kooky features and plenty of undulation."